Cosmic-Ide/Cosmic-IDE/docs/glibc-runtime-and-shims.md

 2. Android executables never receive glibc preload state.
 3. Physical paths below `APP_FILES_DIR` are never redirected twice.
 4. Real `getaddrinfo` success always wins over the fallback.
-5. Fake root identity is restricted to pacman and does not imply privilege.
+5. Fake root identity is restricted to sudo and package-manager checks and does not imply privilege.
 6. Packaged native/runtime artifacts are rebuilt when their sources change.